douglascorrea/til/sqlplus/configuration-options.md

 `set feedback off` : To remove the "x lines were updated" at the end of sql results.
-`set verify off` : Remove the variable substitution message `set heading off`: Remove the heading of sql results
+`set verify off` : Remove the variable substitution message `set heading off`: Remove the heading of sql results `set colsep ,` : Separate columns with a comma

 All commands can be used in any sql file and in the interactive sqlplus prompt as well.
 But it if you always will use this configuration it is better to put in `login.sql` or even `glogin.sql`